A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Introduction

 The current paper addresses these problems by specifying a novel subclass of the USE that is tractable.
-For this proposed subclass, it is shown that the USE parameters are identified under an ordering of the eigenvalues of the conditional scale matrix of the latent variables.
+The parameters of a general USE are unidentified with respect to permutation of the latent variables~\citep{wang2023non}.
+Our subclass resolves this problem by ordering the eigenvalues of the conditional scale matrix of the latent variables.
 The special case of a tractable UST distribution, which we label a TrUST distribution, is considered in detail.
 A generative representation is given for the proposed TrUST distribution that is used to define an extended likelihood that is easier to evaluate than the regular likelihood.
 From this, a Bayesian augmented posterior can be defined and computed using a proposed Markov chain Monte Carlo (MCMC) sampler that is both fast and efficient, and for which the identifying eigenvalue constraint is easy to impose.
 The proposed TrUST distribution nests the popular AC skew-t as a special case, but generalizes it to allow for richer multivariate asymmetry.
-An application of the TrUST distribution to both simulated data and highly skewed regional daily Australian electricity prices shows it captures asymmetry more accurately than the popular AC skew-t, and that this improves the quality of fit considerably.
+An application of the TrUST distribution to both simulated data and highly skewed regional daily Australian electricity prices shows it captures asymmetry more accurately than the popular AC skew-t and the alternative skew-t of~\cite{sahu_dey_branco_2003}, and that this improves the quality of fit considerably.